phoophoo187/Privacy_SDN_Edge_IoT/README.md

 ## Usage
-How do we test the maximum througput of a link between a edge node pairs
+How do we test the maximum throughput of a link between a edge node pairs

 `iperf3 -u -c 10.0.0.1 -b0 -n 20M -bidir`